Grace Corby

 Employment Law

 Grace accepts instructions across the full spectrum of employment and discrimination law, for both claimants and respondents/defendants.
 She has acted in multi-day cases involving complex issues and has appeared in the Employment Appeal Tribunal.
+Grace has particular expertise in the application of artificial intelligence and data protection to employment and discrimination law.
+She also has experience of both High Court and Employment Tribunal claims with a cross-border or international element.

 Recent experience includes: